-We found that the Dell EMCTM VxRailTM P470F hyperconverged system with VMware® vSANTM could allow you to do more database work than the HPE Hyper Converged 380 (HC 380) with StoreVirtual VSA.
-The four-node Dell EMC solution processed more orders with faster response times, so more users can fulfill requests quicker-whether they're placing orders in a store, accessing databases of client info, or adding to company records.
+We found that the Dell EMCTM VxRailTM P470F hyperconverged appliance powered by VMware vSANTM enables more database work than the HPE SimpliVity 380 with OmniStack.
+With a workload of 18 virtual machines (VMs), the four-node Dell EMC solution processed up to 104 percent more orders per minute (OPM) with up to 81 percent faster response times, so more users can fulfill requests quicker-whether they're placing orders in a store, accessing databases of client info, or adding to company records.